 James: We do a monthly – or almost monthly – Tampa Bay DevOps event.
 I’m trying to do these more topic-based, where we’re going through more innovative topics since we have a ton of exposure globally.
 For example, Accenture just did what we call DevOps Week, and that is 5 days / 24 hours of nothing but live presentations on DevOps.
 Now, I know that sounds hard, but North America was really during the North American time zones, and then we had other geographical locations fill in the gaps.
 UK was doing the mornings to afternoons.
 Since we’re a global company, we were able to fit in the presenters either during their normal work day or very close to that.

 Roxanne: When is the next one?

-James: I don’t have a date for the next one yet.
+James: I don’t have a date for the next one, unfortunately.
 As for other community engagement, internally, we have our DevOps Week I mentioned earlier, and we also do hackathons – events where you stay up 24 hours and create innovative solutions.

 Roxanne: Oof.
 Do you go to work the day after or do you take the day off?
 Because that’s rough.

 James: We do usually try to do it towards the end of the week.
 It’s a little bit different every year, but the idea is you start with a basic premise of what you’re trying to do.
 It’s very open as far as whatever that team wants to do, because we’re not trying to necessarily direct them in a way.
 But it’s like, “Hey, come up with a business thing that maybe you’ve thought about during the year that you wanted to try to see if we could implement in 24 hours.
 It doesn’t necessarily have to be complete.”
 But usually there is some kind of minimum viable product that comes out of it that you can demo and showcase and say, “Yeah, this is how far we got.”
 Gives them the ability to get on a global stage across all of the rest of the community at Accenture.